|

 sometimes (but not always) temporarily adjusting

-to +2EV will exagerate the color imbalance, allowing you to clearly color
+to +2EV will exagerate the color imbalance, allowing you to clearly see the color

 If NX101.com helps you, help this site by making a donation.